 So it would appear that the hang was caused by the common logging component that ran longer than expected hence blocking the message pump.
 However, you as the current application owner have specifically written code to perform logging in a background thread which should have prevented this in the first place.

-Open the logging source file <FotoVisionDir>\Desktop\Source\util\Logger.cs to inspect the code:
+Open the logging source file <FotoVisionDir>\C#\Desktop\Source\util\Logger.cs to inspect the code:

 private static void Init()